gbif/import-natural-earth/README.md

 The SQLite database containing the tables for the import is already baked into the container to make distribution and execution easier.

+This version imports into a database in EPSG:4326 projection.

 ## Usage

 Provide the database credentials and run `import-water`.